 A lamp is also required for every camping excursion.
 You should bring one for the grownups, but Fisher-Price also provides a lantern for your child.
-This toy lantern lights up in different colours and plays music about colours and opposites.
+This toy lantern lights up in different colors and plays music about colors and opposites.

 How to Protect Your Baby from Bugs and Sun While Camping